Tennis tips: Outright betting previews for Swiss Open, Plava Laguna Croatia Open & Mifel Open

 0.5pt e.w.
 Feliciano Lopez in the Swiss Open at 66/1 (bet365, BetVictor)

 1pt e.w.
-Duan Lajovic in the Plava Laguna Croatia Open at 14/1 (General)
+Dusan Lajovic in the Plava Laguna Croatia Open at 14/1 (General)

+2pts win Cameron Norrie in the Mifel Open at 9/2 (BetVictor, William Hill)

 With the Olympic tennis event starting on Saturday – full preview to come on Friday – this week’s ATP Tour fields are somewhat weak with only 11 top-50 players in action across three events.